 For example, some of the top things to do in Santorini are visit wineries and dine at upscale restaurants.
 On the other hand, Mykonos is world famous for its beach clubs and summer party atmosphere.

-However, there’s a slower pace in Santorini, while Mykonos is rowdier and filled with more of a party-going crowd.
+However, Santorini offers a slower pace, while Mykonos is rowdier and and attracts a party-going crowd.
 Of course, we’d argue that both destinations can be family-friendly with the proper research.

 Water sports are slightly better in Mykonos.

 Both Santorini and Mykonos offer plenty of options for watersports.
 For example, on both islands, you can find beaches with windsurfing, kitesurfing, jet-skiing, kayaking, snorkeling, and scuba diving.
-However, we would argue that Mykonos has a slight advantage in this category.
+However, we would argue that Mykonos has a slight advantage.

-Regarding scuba diving, Santorini and Mykonos have exciting places to explore (including wreck diving!).
-In Mykonos, one of the most frequented dive sites is the Anna II shipwreck, a cargo ship that sits at a depth of around 82 feet (25 m).
-Other diving locations include the Peloponisos Shipwreck and Lia Beach.
+Both Santorini and Mykonos offer exciting scuba diving opportunities, including wreck diving.
+In Mykonos, the Anna II shipwreck is a popular site at a depth of around 82 feet (25 m), along with the Peloponisos Shipwreck and Lia Beach.

-In Santorini, the trendiest spot is a short boat ride away on the nearby island of Nea Kameni.
-You can actually find three wrecks here: the Santa Maria ship, at 59 feet (18 m) below the surface, a WWII boat at 42.7 feet (13 m), and the Tugboat at 98.4 feet (30 m) deep (the only deep wreck near Santorini).
+In Santorini, the trendiest spot is a short boat ride away on Nea Kameni, featuring three wrecks: the Santa Maria, at 59 feet (18 m), a WWII boat at 42.7 feet (13 m), and the Tugboat at 98.4 feet (30 m).
 For beginner divers, Kamari Beach is another good option.

 The tourism season is slightly longer in Santorini.

-Since this island is best known for its golden sand beaches and beach clubs, there’s not much else to do during the low season or shoulder seasons.
-For this reason, you’ll generally want to avoid visiting Mykonos outside of the warmer months.
+Mykonos is best visited between late May and early October, known for its golden sand beaches and beach clubs.
+Outside these warmer months, there’s not much to do during the low or shoulder seasons, making it advisable to avoid visiting Mykonos.

-On the other hand, tourist season in Santorini kicks off around Greek Orthodox Easter (April) and runs until late October or early November.
-In most cases, you’ll want to avoid this Greek island from mid-November to mid-March, as restaurants, hotels, and other businesses often close for the season.
+On the other hand, Santorini’s tourist season starts around Greek Orthodox Easter (April) and lasts until late October or early November.
+It’s generally recommended to avoid Santorini from mid-November to mid-March, as many businesses close during this period.

-However, you’ll notice that Santorini has a slightly longer tourist season than Mykonos, giving you more options regarding trip timing.
-The high seasons for both islands fall between June and September, with shoulder seasons in April to early May and late October to early November.
+Santorini has a slightly longer tourist season than Mykonos, providing more flexibility in trip timing.
+Both islands have high seasons from June to September, with shoulder seasons in April to early May and late October to early November.

 In fact, the most popular attractions here are open year-round.
 For example, you can watch the sunset over Oia, visit a winery, hike from Fira to Oia, or check out the Akrotiri Archaeological Site no matter the time of year.